 The truth: How to get the most out of your UX

 UX expertise is necessary for product development, but as mentioned above, it can be a wasted investment if everyone in your organization is not aligned.
+According to our latest research report on digital transformation and product development, 69% of organizations have implemented or overhauled a customer-facing product or application in the last 2 years.
 Before making a significant investment, consider the following:

 Take a baseline of your metrics.
 You will need ways to measure UX design success.
 Think about which metrics could be moved if your design was better.
 Here are some examples to get you started: